 Modification of child support is a change in the terms and the amount of child support paid by one parent to another.
 Either parent may request to modify the child support order.
 Modification of child support in Maryland is done through the circuit court where the order was initially put into motion.
 In order for a court to grant a modification, there must be a significant change in the circumstances surrounding the support order.

-A parent in Maryland has the right to request the reviewal of a child support order for possible modification from the Department of Child Support Enforcement once every three years.
+A parent in Maryland has the right to request the reviewal of a juvenile maintenance order for possible modification from the Department of Child Support Enforcement once every three years.
 It is important that the parent making a request keep a copy of the request as proof.
-The request should include the reasons the request is being made, the date, the child support case number and the signature of the filing parent.
+The request should include the reasons the request is being made, the date, the juvenile maintenance case number and the signature of the filing guardian.

-A motion to modify a child support order in Maryland may be filed in the circuit court where the initial order was made at any time.
+A motion to modify a juvenile maintenance order in Maryland may be filed in the circuit court where the initial order was made at any time.
 The motion is filed by filling out a form that can be found in the circuit court.

 The court in Maryland requires that the parent requesting modification provide proof that the circumstances surrounding the support order have changed significantly since the order was initially made.